Derby Alstom train factory jobs fear as orders dry up

 'Commitment to future'

-A spokesperson from Alstom UK and Ireland: said: "Derby is very important to Alstom and to the UK rail sector.
+A spokesperson from Alstom UK and Ireland emphasised no decision had been taken.

+They said: "Derby is very important to Alstom and to the UK rail sector.

 "It is the only UK factory that can design, engineer, build and test trains for domestic and export markets.